zanettanorris/Product-Inventory-Lab/instructions/section-03.md

 Notice that I've added this to an _io_ package.

 Now we can keep repetitious System.out and Scanner calls out of the main application code.
-We can also use this class to print large output strings that would bloat our code
+We can also use this class to print large output strings that would bloat our code.

 ```
 public class Console {